aws-samples/time-addressable-media-store-tools/README.md

 Four optional components can be deployed to the infrastructure to add additional functionality.
 The deployment of these components is expected to be done from the AWS CloudFormation Console.
 Changes should be made by updating the stack parameters for the CloudFormation Stack created for the infrastructure.

-**NOTE: The Web UI is authenticated using the same Cognito User Pool used by the TAMS API.
-To login you will first need to create a user in Cognito.**
+**NOTE: The Web UI is authenticated using the same OIDC provider as the TAMS API.
+When using Cognito, you will need to create a user in the Cognito User Pool to login.**

 ### Core Features